 AA and AS degrees are designed for transfer to four-year institutions and form the basis for several career options and majors.
-The student must select courses which provide the best preparation for transfer in a particular major field at the specific institution planned for transfer.
+Students must select courses which provide the best preparation for transfer in a particular major field at the specific institution planned for transfer.

 The AA and AS curricula include electives as well as required courses for particular concentrations of study.
-It is imperative that a transferring student work closely with an academic advisor to plan a successful program for the selected senior institution.
-Students pursuing associate of arts or associate of science degrees must meet the testing requirements of Texas Success Initiative (TSI).
+It is imperative that a transferring student work closely with an advisor to plan a successful program for the selected senior institution.
+Students pursuing Associate of Arts or Associate of Science degrees must meet the testing requirements of Texas Success Initiative (TSI).